jlinoff/pam/PROPOSAL.md

 both follow from noticing that the tool knows less about the user's situation than its current output implies.

-## 18. FIDO Credential Exchange Format (CXF), and stable ids without a format change
+## 18. FIDO Credential Exchange Format (CXF), and stable ids — IDEA

 CXF reached **Proposed Standard** on 14 August 2025, with errata in March 2026.
 It is backed by 1Password, Apple, Bitwarden, Dashlane, Google, NordPass and